mahi-pas/Economic-Efficacy/README.md

 - Yearly Cost of Electricity
 - Yearly Cost of Internet
 - Yearly Cost of Mobile plans for 4 people
-- Yearly Cost of Used car+insurance
+- Yearly Cost of car+insurance+gas
 - Yearly Cost of Healthcare